BRRRR Strategy – What is BRRRR?

 If you are in real estate or have considered buying, renting, selling real estate, then you may have heard of the BRRRR method.
 The investment strategy is an acronym that stands for Buy.
 Rehab.
 Rent.
 Refinance.
 Repeat.
 We will break down each part of the cycle and discuss how investors have made maximum profits using the BRRRR strategy.

 One of the many reasons investors prefer BRRRR is that it is a perfect cross between rental property investing and house flipping.
-It takes the best benefits from each investment strategy and reduces the risk for both.
+It takes the best benefits from each investment strategy and reduces the risk

 In order to invest in fixer-upper rental properties, you must look for undervalued properties that need repairs and updates.
 Of course, you must do plenty of research before purchasing distressed properties.
 Once you find the property that you are interested in, be sure to calculate its after-repair value (ARV).
 This value will help determine the estimated value of the property after rehab and repair; this amount will be based on comparables that are similar in size and have recently been sold in the area.